 Canarium strictum, Burseraceae (Copal family) is a large canopy tree with bipinnate leaves that is distributed across parts of India, Myanmar, and Yunnan province, China.
 It can grow up to about 40 meters tall and is found in moist deciduous to semi-evergreen forests at altitudes ranging from about 750 to 1400 meters.
 Trees are polygamous and flowers are insect pollinated.
 Fruits are ovoid or ellipsoid drupes with one to three seeds.
 Seed predation has been reported to be very low (1%).
 Canarium strictum sheds its leaves during the months of December and January, and it is reported to be a late-secondary forest species.

 Harvesting and Resin Collection Methods: Wide variation in the harvesting pattern and resin collection has been observed and three modes of resin collection have been documented for Canarium strictum.
 The first type involves the collection of resin formed naturally through fissures on the tree.
 The second type of resin collection involves making incisions to promote resin flow.
 This method is largely employed by harvesters.
 They make incisions with curved iron knives and collect the resin exuding from the incisions.
 The third type of resin-collection strategy involves setting a low fire at the base of the tree followed by incisions and resin collection.
-The species is a rich source for Sambrani which is used to cure various bronchial ailments.
-The resin powder is given orally to cure rheumatism, fever, cough, asthma, epilepsy, chronic skin disorders, syphilis, and hernia and also helps to improve complexion.

 In aromatherapy, burn Dammar Gum resin to combat sadness, depression and melancholy.
 It is thought to help with clairvoyance and with contacting the angelic realm.